skai2/Stylize/README.md

 # Neural Style API
-Image neural network style transfer API using flask, based on the implementation here:
+Image neural network style transfer API using flask, based on the implementation (here)[https://github.com/floydhub/fast-neural-style]
 The algorithm can be used transfer the artistic style of one image over to another.

 **Requirement**: Run this project using GPU instance if using FloydHub.
 CPU instace does not satisfy the RAM requirement.